 My current research interests include strategies for improving the safe-mobility of older adults and advancing methods for studying causes of motor vehicle crashes, particularly among older adults with dementia or other cognitive impairment.
 In addition, I am interested in advancing methods for generalizing findings from cluster randomized trials to a new target populations, with a focus on applications for nursing home research.

 Joyce NR, Pfeiffer MR, Zullo AR, Ahluwalia J, Curry AE.
 Individual and geographic variation in driver’s license suspensions: Evidence of disparities by race, ethnicity and income.
 Journal of Transport & Health 2020 (19): 100933

 Joyce NR, Zullo AR, Ahluwalia JS, Pfeiffer MR, Curry AE.
 Driver’s License Suspension Policies as a Barrier to Health Care American Journal of Public Health 2019 109(12): 1692-1693

 Joyce NR, Schuler MS, Hadland HA, Hatfield LA.
-Variation in Treatment Trajectories Among Children and Adolescents After a Diagnosis of Depression, JAMA Pediatrics (in press).
+Variation in Treatment Trajectories Among Children and Adolescents After a Diagnosis of Depression JAMA Pediatrics 2018 172(1): 49-56

 Built environment and access to health care, End of life care, Long-term care, Mental health, Palliative and hospice care, Pediatric pharmacoepidemiology